jialubio/HPC_tutorial/README.md

 ```

 ## Common SLURM Commands
-+ sinfo: Display information about available nodes and partitions.
-+ sbatch: Submit a batch job script to the scheduler.
-+ squeue: View the list of jobs currently in the queue.
-+ scancel: Cancel a job.
-+ srun: Run a command in parallel on allocated nodes.
-Check out SLURM [documentation](https://slurm.schedmd.com/documentation.html) for advanced functions.

 To submit a job, upload all the code and the SLURM script into a folder.
 Open Terminal, and go to the directory containing your code, type in:
 ```
 sbatch [slurm_script_file]